-- 1. Enterprise Risk Management: Oversee the adequacy and operating effectiveness of the Corporation's Enterprise Risk Management ("ERM") program, including - Reviewing and recommending the Corporation's Tier 1 ERM Policy and Risk Appetite Statements for submission to the Board for approval annually; - Overseeing the activities of the Corporation's Risk Management Committee ("RMC"); - Assessing the adequacy of the Corporation's risk management policies, processes and systems to manage the Key Enterprise Risks; - Reviewing periodic reports from the Corporation's Chief Risk Officer ("CRO"); and - Obtaining reasonable assurance that the Risk Management division of the Corporation has adequate resources and has sufficient independence from the management. - Chief Risk Officer: Review and approve the appointment, replacement or dismissal of the CRO.
-The CRO reports to the Chair of the Committee functionally and the President & CEO, Global Enterprise administratively. - 3.
+- 1. Enterprise Risk Management: Oversee the adequacy and operating effectiveness of the Corporation's Enterprise Risk Management ("ERM") program, including - Reviewing and recommending the Corporation's Tier 1 ERM Policy and Risk Appetite Statements for submission to the Board for approval annually; - Overseeing the activities of the Corporation's Strategy and Risk Committee; - Assessing the adequacy of the Corporation's risk management policies, processes and systems to manage the Key Enterprise Risks; - Reviewing periodic reports from the Corporation's Chief Risk Officer ("CRO"); and - Obtaining reasonable assurance that the Risk Management division of the Corporation has adequate resources and has sufficient independence from the management. - 2.
+Chief Risk Officer: Review and approve the appointment, replacement or dismissal of the CRO.
+The CRO reports to the Chair of the Committee functionally and the Senior Vice President, Group Head of Legal and Business Affairs, Enterprise Risk Management and Government Relations and Corporate Secretary administratively. - 3.
 Meeting: Meet with the CRO in the absence of management at least annually to discuss and review specific issues as appropriate as well as any significant matters that the CRO may wish to bring to the Committee for its consideration, including a discussion of any restrictions or limitations placed on the CRO with respect to scope of work or access to required information.